THE QUIET IMMIGRANT

 ‘La mancanza’ for home transitioned into a new home sweet or not so home sweet home, now for many for well over 60 years — in towns, cities, and provinces across this country.
 The lifelong journey is the immigrant experience.

 A homage to the brave Italian women who immigrated to Canada after WW2 and through sheer strength of character, with neither fanfare or complaint wove their way into the fabric of society.
 Their stories of strength, courage, determination, and sacrifice are sure to move, amuse, and captivate.
-A multifaceted, multimedia, and multilayered legacy piece, The Quiet Immigrant Project will be a 2 month-long exhibit starting the April 24, 2022 onsite at the Columbus Centre.
+A multifaceted, multimedia, and multilayered legacy piece, The Quiet Immigrant Project was a 2 month-long exhibit – April 24 – June 26, 2022 – onsite at the Columbus Centre.

 Le Femmine Forti worked hard and were honest, shared coats, wondered if the moon was the same, ‘castagne era il nostro pane’ (chestnuts was our bread), made do with iceberg lettuce – ‘if I can’t cry, I can’t eat’.